 What can I say about O-Ren Ishii?
 I have pledged my loyalty to her and I will keep that pledge no matter what, even at the cost of my own life.

 But…to be honest, my true loyalty is to Johnny Mo.
 I have been with him much longer than I have been with O-Ren Ishii.
 It is he who took me off the streets, trained me and essentially gave me a life.
 I am loyal to O-Ren Ishii because Johnny Mo is loyal to O-Ren Ishii.

 And at first blush, she seems an odd choice for Master Mo to give his loyalty to.
-Rumor has it that she began her career as a freelance professional assassin.
+Rumor has it that she started out as a freelance professional assassin.
 Not that there's anything particularly dishonorable about that, except that she was a sniper!
 To kill one's enemy in total surprise and from the safety of great distance…there just doesn't seem to be much to respect in that.

 And it doesn't really gel with other stories about her.
 For instance, it is said that her parents were killed by a yakuza boss named Matsumoto and that, at the age of eleven, she avenged them by worming her way into his bed and opening him up from crotch to chin with a samurai blade while he was still breathing.
 And that she took her time doing it, too.
 It's hard to reconcile that with someone who would feel it necessary to kill from a safe distance.
 Either of those rumors could be true, but I doubt that both can be.

 And about her "worming her way into his bed" at eleven... at ELEVEN?
 That seems unlikely to me.
 (I have to wonder if the jackasses who came up with those rumors about Boss Ishii and Sofie Fatale sleeping together might have come up with this little tidbit as well.)